 The terrain becomes sharp.
 Brown naked mountains rise on every side of us, like we’re being swallowed up by an enormous mouth.
 The temperature drops.
 There’s a menacing silence outside the car.
 I look at Eason and he looks back and me and it’s clear that we’re both feeling the ominous build-up of of anxiety and fear.

 The gates of haram are adjacent to checkpoints where non-Muslims are turned away.
-We decide to drive through a checkpoint but aren’t detected – the guard doesn’t even look at us.
+We decide to drive through a checkpoint to see how stringent the security is, but we aren’t detected – the guard doesn’t even look at us!
 We pass through the haram boundary… and decide to turn back, taking a longer, safer route to Taif where we check into a hotel and prepare for the next morning.

 We’re almost completely unprepared to visit Mecca.
 Besides its general geographic location, we don’t know anything about what to expect.
 Both of us have a learn as you go approach to traveling, so it’s time to do some research.